BryantDragoon/mobility-assistance-scheduler/README.md

 - Two versions of the application were developed: one for end users and another for administrators.
 Both versions shared the same core functionalities; however, the administrator version included additional features that allowed for comprehensive management and control of appointments.
 - Users were able to create new appointments and view the overall daily demand but had limited access to appointment details.
 - In contrast, administrators had full control over appointment records, including the ability to view detailed information, update, and cancel appointments as necessary.
+- Application designed and developed to be fully compatible with native accessibility tools, including Android's TalkBack, to provide an inclusive and seamless experience for visually impaired users.

 ## 📸 Visual Overview